arjunolachery/vsocialci/readme.rst

 *******************

 1. added pending documentation (complete)
+  1. documentation on scripts yet to be done
+  2. need to change camelcase variable names to names with underscore
 2. change name 'profile' method to 'home' (complete)
 2. implement search functionality (working)
 3. implement user profile